Golani Brigade: Operations in Southern Lebanon and First Lebanon War

 In Operation Peace for Galilee, which later became known as the First Lebanon War, Golani's 51st Battalion fought in the vicinity of Nabatieh.
 On June 6, 1982, the reconnaissance unit assaulted the PLO-held Beaufort Castle.
 The 12th Battalion was subordinated to the Barak Armored Brigade, with a planned thrust along the Lebanese coastal strip to Tyre.
 This force captured the villages of Doha and Kafr Sil on June 9–10, 1982, on the outskirts of Beirut.
 The brigade took part in the Siege of Beirut, where its units were present until the end of the war in September 1982.

 Second Intifada

-Two years after the start of the Second Intifada in 2000, Israel launched Operation Defensive Shield in response to growing Palestinian terrorist attacks against Israeli soldiers and civilians.
+Two years after the start of the Second Intifada in 2000, Israel launched Operation Defensive Shield in response to growing Palestinian resistance attacks against occupation Israeli soldiers.
 Golani participated in a number of battles against Palestinian militants, including the siege of the Ramallah Mukataa, capture of Tulkarm, and the Battle of Jenin.

 Second Lebanon War

 In the Second Lebanon War in July 2006, Golani participated in the Battle of Maroun al-Ras and the 12th and 51st battalions fought in the Battle of Bint Jbeil.
-During the Battle, a hand grenade was thrown over the wall, Major Roi Klein jumped on the live grenade and muffled the explosion with his body.
+During the battle, a hand grenade was thrown over the wall, Major Roi Klein jumped on the live grenade and muffled the explosion with his body.
 Eight soldiers and commanders from the 51st battalion were killed.